Motter360/personal-website/README.md

 Without further ado, the patch notes:

+patch 1.0.2 7/26/2024:
+- editied content under "About Me" to reflect my time as a freelancer
+- replaced my old resume with a newer, more professional one
+- optimized the headshot image to load faster

 patch 1.0.1 10/30/2023:
 - edited content under "About Me" to be more concise
 - minor aesthetic changes to the mobile view